wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-8.&emsp;The ego believes the ego is completely on the-ego’s own, which is merely another way of describing how the ego thinks the ego originated.
+8. The ego believes the ego is completely on the-ego’s own, which is merely another way of describing how the ego thinks the ego originated.
 <sup>2</sup>The ego believing the ego is on the-ego’s own is such a fearful state that the ego can only turn to other egos and try to unite with other egos in a feeble attempt at identification, or attack other egos in an equally feeble show of strength.
 <sup>3</sup>The ego is not free, however, to open the premise to question, because the premise is the-ego’s foundation.
 <sup>4</sup>The ego is the mind’s belief that the mind is completely on the-mind’s own.